Najnomics/PegGaurd-JIT/README.md

 3. **JIT Liquidity Orchestrator** — Uses Aave/flash-loan providers to borrow depth only when the sentinel escalates a pool.
 Liquidity is added just-in-time, sits inside a tight tick band, and is pulled immediately after the trade window closes so debt can be repaid.
 4. **Keeper & Automation Layer** — Off-chain executors monitor sentinel alerts, submit hook configuration updates, and trigger JIT liquidity scripts.
 5. **Reserve & Treasury Manager** — Receives penalty fees, funds rebates, and enforces configurable reserve ratios per pool.
+6. **On-chain Keeper Coordinator** — The new `PegGuardKeeper` contract mirrors the sentinel logic from our reference repo and atomically flips pool modes/JIT windows based on live Pyth feeds, enforcing cool-down windows and deterministic thresholds.

 ## Swap Lifecycle